 Lujan de Cuyo is a great place to visit all year round.

-In the summertime, from December to February, you can enjoy long, sunny days.
-Just keep in mind that many tourists choose to visit Argentina during these months, and Mendoza can get very busy.
-You’ll need to book your wine tastings and tours ahead of time.
+December to February: In the summertime, you can enjoy long, sunny days.
+This is a busy time to visit Argentina, and so you’ll need to book your wine tastings and tours in advance.

-If you prefer a quieter experience, consider visiting Lujan de Cuyo in the winter, from June to August.
+June to August: If you prefer a quieter experience, consider visiting Lujan de Cuyo in the winter.
 It’s the off-season, so there are fewer tourists.

-For the best experience, spring (from September to November) is the way to go.
+September to November: For the best experience, spring is the way to go.
 That’s when the vineyards start to look their most beautiful with all that lush greenery.

 Lujan de Cuyo wines